 In March 2017, TGHA was renamed Australian Energy Operations Pty Ltd. (AEO) to reflect its expanded scope of business in exploring energy - related investment opportunities.

-In 2018, AEO commenced the design and construction of the transmission network for the Moorabool Wind Farm and the Elaine Wind Farm, both through AEO's Elaine Terminal Station.
-Upon their commissioning in mid 2019, the total capacity of renewable energy generation connected to the grid will be increased to 777 MW.
+In 2019, AEO completed the design and construction of the transmission network for the Moorabool Wind Farm and the Elaine Wind Farm, both through AEO's Elaine Terminal Station with the total capacity of renewable energy generation connected to the grid increased to 777 MW.

 In October 2014, the Company, together with CK Hutchison Holdings Limited (CKHH) and CK Infrastructure Holdings Limited (CKI), acquired Envestra Limited.
 Envestra changed its name to Australian Gas Networks Limited.
 Currently, Power Assets holds a 27.5% stake of Australian Gas Networks.

 Australian Gas Networks is one of Australia's largest natural gas distribution companies which owns strategic gas distribution networks and transmission pipelines that operate in key population growth centres in South Australia, Victoria and Queensland, as well as in smaller centres in New South Wales and the Northern Territory.
 Australian Gas Networks has about 23,000km of natural gas distribution networks and 1,100km of transmission pipelines, serving over 1.2 million consumers.

 In May 2017, the Company together with CK Infrastructure Holdings Limited (CKI), CK Asset Holdings Limited (CK Asset), acquired DUET Group.
 Currently Power Assets holds 20% of the shareholdings.

 DUET Group is a diversified energy infrastructure investor headquartered in Sydney with majority interest in four major assets: